Glen Elder Dam Spillway

 Glenelder-27

-Glen Elder Dam was constructed in the mid-twentieth century as part of a federal campaign to thwart extreme flooding of the Missouri River Basin.
-The dam in north central Kansas is a source for irrigation and municipal water, and it forms Waconda Lake, a popular recreational destination with 100 miles of shoreline.
+Glen Elder Dam was constructed in the mid-twentieth century as part of a federal campaign to prevent extreme flooding of the Missouri River Basin.
+The dam in north central Kansas is a source for irrigation and municipal water.
+It also forms Waconda Lake, a popular recreational destination with 100 miles of shoreline.

 With the goal of ensuring that the dam continues to protect and benefit the region, Ames began a three-year project in 2022 to repair the dam’s 644-foot-wide concrete spillway.

 Crews are replacing 98 spillway panels, which equates to 13,200 cubic yards of self-batched and placed concrete.
-The project requires the removal of aging concrete, existing drainage material, and pipe, along with rock excavation and pipe trench grading.
+Project scope also includes the removal of aging concrete, existing drainage material, and pipe; rock excavation; and pipe trench grading.

-Ames hit several milestones in the project’s first year, including the construction of temporary roads, setting up the batch plant, and developing the process to produce a consistent batch of concrete that meets owner requirements.
-In Year 2, crews removed existing concrete, placed high-quality concrete, installed piping, and placed some of the project’s spillway panels.
+In the project’s first year, Ames constructed temporary roads, set up the batch plant, and developed the process to produce a consistent batch of concrete that meets owner requirements.
+In 2023 and 2024, crews removed existing concrete, placed spillway panels, and installed new piping.

 Learn more: Bureau of Reclamation